 I don’t know if you have ever been in that situation or not, but if you or your child have a restrictive diet, it can kinda stink to sit and watch everyone else eating cake or cupcakes while you’re chomping on a fruit kabob as a consolation treat.
 And although there are worse things in life to go through, I understand that for my son, this is a HUGE deal and so I choose to make it a little easier for him.
-I choose to make an AMAZING allergy-friendly dessert, whatever the celebration, that he can enjoy and not feel left out.
+I choose to make an AMAZING allergy-friendly dessert, whatever the celebration, so he can enjoy a treat like everyone else and not feel left out.

-This time around, I chose to combine two of our favorites, shortbread and chocolate.
-What a hit it was!!!
-Not only did my little guy absolutely love them, but my non-vegan friends raved about them.
-You know you have something good when your dairy loving friends tell you they’d go vegan with desserts like this.
+This time around, our Shortbread Fudge Bars came to the rescue.
+It combines two of our favorites, Grandma’s shortbread and chocolate fudge, made from Enjoy Life Foods chocolate chips.
+Was it a HIT!!!
+Not only did my little guy absolutely love having his own special treat, but also, his friends couldn’t resist these bars either.
+You know you have something good when your friends tell you they’d go vegan with desserts like this.

 Bake, cool then refrigerate.
 And don’t forget the refrigerate part because while its sitting, the magic happens.
 That warm, rich chocolate middle layer sets into a fudge-like center.
 So you’ll just have to be patient and plan ahead, or at least throw this together the night before and “WOW’ your loved ones the next day.